There are four parts to the biographies on this website:

 The search engine is provided by FreeFind

-The information included for each person may be very brief (the Minute of a Meeting recording their death) or more extensive.
-It may include a Testimony to the Grace of God in the person's life (“aspects of the Friend’s life that reveal the workings of the Spirit in the world, as an inspiration to others” - Friends may care to look at the guidelines for Testimonies here).
-Newsletter articles about or by the person and other biographical information may be included, as well as photographs in some cases.
+The information included in the online entry for each person may be very brief (the Minute of a Meeting recording their death) or more extensive.
+It may include a Testimony to the Grace of God in the person's life (“aspects of the Friend’s life that reveal the workings of the Spirit in the world, as an inspiration to others”.
+Friends may care to look at the guidelines for Testimonies here).
 There will also be a note if there is an entry for that person in the Biographical Index of Quakers in Australia before 1862 below.

 The information is in text files on this website and the search option above can be used to access the files.
 The files are named using the person's Family Name at the date of death, but the search engine will bring up entries containing the maiden name or other previous names if they are mentioned in the entry.
 It will also indicate people who are mentioned in another person's biographical information.

-Additional information may be available about the people on this website and can be requested by contacting the Australia Yearly Meeting Secretary who may also have information about other Quakers not on this website.
+Additional information may be available about the people on this website and can be requested by contacting the Australia Yearly Meeting Secretary.
+The Secretary may also have information about other Quakers not on this website.
 If you have any problems, comments or suggestions, please contact the Biographies coordinator.

 Marjorie and William Oats carried out extensive research into the early Quakers in Australia for William's book A question of survival; Quakers in Australia in the nineteenth century (William Nicolle Oats, University of Queensland Press, 1985).
 One of the outcomes of that research was an unpublished Biographical Index of Quakers in Australia before 1862 (the "Pre-1862 Index").
 All the people in that Index appear on this website with basic information and contain a reference to their presence in the Pre-1862 Index.
 They can be found by doing a search above.
 The pdf files below (based on the family name at the date of death) contain extensive additional information for most of the people.
 The pdf file Introduction, sources and references contains further background information about the Index.